 Ofsted report 2009

 At Ladybird Lane we aim to provide a welcoming, happy and safe environment for up to 25 children aged between two and five years.
-We employ 11 staff (four qualified to NVQ Level 3; one to a Level 4; one to Level 5; one Early Years Teacher, two part-time assistants and one full-time apprentice).
-Jo Short, the Proprietor has a BA Hons in Early Childhood Studies.
+We employ 12 staff (four qualified to NVQ Level 3; one to a Level 4; one to Level 5; two Early Years Teachers, two part-time assistants and two full-time apprentices).
+Jo Short, the Proprietor/Manager has a BA Hons in Early Childhood Studies.
 This provides an adult/child ratio of at least 1.3, which is exceptionally high, and allows for greater attention to be given to each child.
 It enables key practitioners time off from the rota to provide regular one to one care with the children in their key groups; observe their key children more closely; update developmental files on key children; plan, prepare and evaluate activities; and to focus on the development of their own professional needs.
 We also offer placements to students studying childcare at West Thames College and Roehampton University.
 In addition we employ a cook who prepares fresh, wholesome meals, cooked on the premises daily, and bearing in mind the government’s concerns about young people’s health and eating habits we are very proud of this.

 The best of today’s Early Years Educators believe that children ‘learn best through play’, so we provide a curriculum that is flexible and meets the needs and interests of all the children in our care, through play.
 This follows guidelines set by the Department for Education and Skills (DfES, 2012) for the revised Early Years Foundation Stage, (which is specifically for children aged between birth and five).